- 1 Loc Method on Natural Hair?

 Step three: Cream

-The end step is to use a butter-based, rich moisturizer to your hair to protect that moisture in. the cream can also give your curls with definition and grip, so select a styling cream that works for your hairstyle.
-If your curls need more grip than a creamy moisturizer can give, then feel free to finish up with your daily styling products to style your hair as normal.
-Some famous curls creams contain Qhemet Amla, Qhemet Burdock Root Butter, Olin Whipped Pudding, Olive Heavy Cream and MyHoneyChild Honey Hair Crème.
+The end step is to use a butter-based, creamy moisturizer to your hair to protect that moisture in.
+The cream can also give your curls with definition and grip, so select a styling cream that works for your hairstyle.
+If your curls need more grip than a creamy moisturizer can give, then feel free to finish up with your daily styling products to style your hair as usual.
+Some famous curls creams contain Qhemet Amla, Qhemet Burdock Root Butter, Olin Whipped Pudding, Olive Heavy Cream, and MyHoneyChild Honey Hair Crème.

 Who should perform the LOC method?

-No issue what your curl pattern is, if your hair is chemically color or processed treated then you likely have top porosity and fight with moisture maintenance.
-If you are short porosity curly and try this technique you could run the danger of having hair that is oily and limp and experience a lot of product build up.
-If you try the technique and find it weights down your hair then you may want to layer the items and wear your hair in a braid or bun for the day or overnight.
+No issue what your curl pattern is if your hair is chemically color or processed treated, then you likely have top porosity and fight with moisture maintenance.
+If you are short porosity curly and try this technique, you could run the danger of having hair that is oily and limp and experience a lot of product build up.
+If you try the method and find it weighs down your hair, then you may want to layer the items and wear your hair in a braid or bun for the day or overnight.

-LOC is an acronym for oil, liquid and cream.
-It is a three step product application processed used to stick moisture into the hair by layering items in acronym order.
-The liquid item serves as a basis for moisture.
+LOC is an acronym for oil, liquid, and cream.
+It is a three-step product application processed used to stick moisture into the hair by layering items in acronym order.
+The liquid thing serves as a basis for humidity.
 Oil is applied during the procedure as a way to fix the moisture into the hair.
 The 3rd and end step, cream, is used for styling and definition and can also be used to additional seal moisture into the hair.

 What products should I use for each step?